GanWeaving/social-cross-post/README.md

-# xposter
+# social-cross-post

-x-post to Bluesky, Mastodon, Posthaven, Instagram, Facebook and, ugh, Twitter
+cross-post to Bluesky, Mastodon, Posthaven, Instagram, Facebook and, ugh, Twitter in one fell swoop!

+[installation guide coming soonish]